SKaplanOfficial/Raycast-PromptLab/assets/placeholders_guide.md

 - Placeholders more likely to be used are given higher precedence than those less likely to be used.
 - Placeholders that are likely to be used in combination with other placeholders as their contents are given lower precedence than those that are not.
 - The `{{js:...}}` placeholder is given the lowest precedence of all script placeholders.
-- The order of precedence for extension placeholders such as `{{csv:...}}` is determined first by their category (e.g. text files, images, videos, audio, pdfs, in that order), then alphabetically.
+- The order of precedence for extension placeholders such as `{{csv:...:...}}` is determined first by their category (e.g. text files, images, videos, audio, pdfs, in that order), then alphabetically.
 - Custom placeholders are given the highest precedence of all placeholders.

 > **Note**